 How We're Helping Clients Stay Safe During COVID-19

-The city of Edmonton mandated the use of masks in public spaces on August 1 (and most surrounding areas followed suit shortly after), but this does not necessarily mean masks must be worn inside private residences.
-We've helped hundreds of clients buy and sell homes safely in the past few months and in our experience buyers and sellers in the Edmonton area have been very conscientious and flexible.
+The city of Edmonton mandated the use of masks in public spaces on August 1 (and most surrounding areas followed suit shortly after), and the Provincial Government mandated the wearing of masks in indoor spaces.
+A house could be considered a workspace during a showing, so you'll need to wear masks during showings and meetings with your agent and maintain physical distance.
+We've helped hundreds of clients buy and sell homes safely in the past few months, and in our experience, buyers, and sellers in the Edmonton area have been very conscientious and flexible.

 Here are some of the ways we can help you stay safe: